MohitIndoriya/hebefullstack/README.md

-# Hebe Boutique Full Stack Clone
+# Hebe Boutique Full Stack
 Hello everyone,.
 In this project, we were a team of 5members including Mohit Indoriya , Ankit Rana ,Hardeep Siwach ,Abhishek Patra and Priyanka Chejera .
 We have completed this project in 5 days.

 # Technologies used: